 What policies, practices or procedures are being implemented to proactively seek to eliminate racial inequities and advance equity in service delivery?
-(See Attachment A page 14 for Definitions)
+(See page 14 Attachment A for Definitions)

-Continuation Grant Proposals must download, complete and upload the following required components.
+Attachments must downloaded, completed and uploaded with the following required components.
 The Attachments will be available in Survey Monkey Apply.

-1. Attachment D - Continuation Grant Proposal Evaluation Worksheet Directions - Evaluation is the collection of information about a program in a systematic and defined manner to demonstrate success, identify areas for improvement and lessons learned.
+Attachment D - Grant Proposal Evaluation Worksheet Directions - Evaluation is the collection of information about a program in a systematic and defined manner to demonstrate success, identify areas for improvement and lessons learned.
 Every program has at least one end goal and might have several - one or more activities are required to make progress toward meeting the goal.
 Progress is measured with one or more objectives that might cover an output (number of something) or outcome (change over time) due to the program.
 The type of outcome (column D) and expected timeframe for change (column E) should be defined.
 Objectives must follow the "SMART" guideline: specific, measurable, attainable, realistic, and time-bound (column C).
-Each objective should include an expected target result and completion date ("time-bound" part of column C).
+Each objective should include an expected target result and completion date ("time- bound" part of column C).